Evaluate the Evidence to Examine Cancer Effects

 A brief summary of each agency’s cancer classification process is included below.
 Refer to ATSDR’s Cancer Classification System document for more information.

 • NTP completes a hazard assessment of each chemical it evaluates.
 The hazard assessment examines relevant information on dose response, route of exposure, chemical structure, metabolism, toxicokinetics, sensitive subpopulations, genetic effects, or other data that relate to mode of action or factors that may be unique to a given chemical.
 Based on a careful review and integration of the body of evidence, NTP classifies the chemical using two cancer classification categories: Known to be a Human Carcinogen and Reasonably Anticipated to be a Human Carcinogen.
-NTP publishes the findings of its research in its Report on Carcinogens (RoC)external icon.
+NTP publishes the findings of its research in its Report on Carcinogens (RoC).

 • EPA develops a narrative describing the potential for a chemical’s carcinogenicity, weighing the available evidence and considering any limitations based on dose-rate or dependence on mode of action.
 EPA emphasizes understanding the mechanism by which a chemical causes cancer to determine whether the mode of action is relevant to humans.
 This understanding is based on animal findings, risks to sensitive populations or life stages (for which the EPA has issued supplemental guidance), and evaluation of risk assessment options.
 EPA adopted cancer guidelines in 1986: